On the Cauchy transform of complex powers of the identity function: Abstract

 \section{Abstract}

-The integral $\int_{|z|=1} \frac{z^\beta}{z-\alpha} dz$ for $\beta=1/2$ has been comprehensively studied, for pedagogical purposes, by Mortini and Rupp.
-We elaborate on their work with the more general consideration $\beta \in \mathbb{C}$, culminating in an explicit solution in terms of the hypergeometric function for $|\alpha| \neq 1$ and any $\beta$.
+The integral $\int_{|z|=1} \frac{z^\beta}{z-\alpha} dz$ for $\beta=\frac{1}{2}$ has been comprehensively studied by Mortini and Rupp for pedagogical purposes.
+We write for a similar purpose, elaborating on their work with the more general consideration $\beta \in \mathbb{C}$.
+This culminates in an explicit solution in terms of the hypergeometric function for $|\alpha| \neq 1$ and any $\beta \in \cc$.
 For rational $\beta$, the integral is reduced to a finite sum.
 A differential equation in $\alpha$ is derived for this integral, which we show has similar properties to the hypergeometric equation.